CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Architectural Strategies

 \subsection{\texttt{CosmoUiT48}}

 This architecture was developed after identifying the limitations of \texttt{CosmoViT} and \texttt{CosmoUNet}, and it served as a precursor to the high-resolution \texttt{CosmoUiT} model described in Section \ref{sec:uit_description}.
-The key differences are due to the lower input and output resolution, the smaller number of tokens, and the use of fewer transformer encoder layers.
+The key differences are lower input and output resolutions, fewer tokens, and fewer transformer encoder layers.
 This version uses four encoder layers, each with four attention heads, similar to the configuration used in \texttt{CosmoViT}.
 Additionally, the depth of the UNet architecture is reduced because the lower spatial resolution of the input fields limits the number of valid downsampling operations that can be performed without excessive loss of spatial information.
 Introducing a transformer encoder before the UNet, as done in \texttt{CosmoUiT}, addresses this issue by embedding the parameter information into the feature representation early in the network, thereby enabling parameter-specific predictions.

 Figure \ref{fig:CosmoUiTbehavior} illustrates the variation of the mean squared error (MSE) loss and the $\text{R}^2$ score over training epochs.
 The validation loss shows a rapid initial decline and then stabilizes with minor fluctuations, while the training loss continues to decrease gradually.
 The corresponding predictions, shown in Figure \ref{fig:CosmoUiT100}, demonstrate that the model successfully generates parameter-specific outputs.
 Similar behavior is consistently observed across the full range of reionization parameter combinations.